carolinaegithub/carolinaegithub/README.md

 - 👋 Hi, I’m Carolina <3
-- 🌱📫 I’m currently learning Laravel, Tailwindcss and more
+- 🌱📫 I’m currently learning more about Laravel, Tailwindcss and more
 -  📨📲 You can contact me with a message https://www.instagram.com/yaas_cme/
 -  💗💻✨ And see some of my projects here https://www.pinterest.es/caroespinal2000/my-projects/